-While governments and civil society will need to be part of the solution to the challenges we face, ultimately it will be companies and investors that will mobilise the capital needed to address the problems of our age.
-The challenges facing the planet today are unprecedented and extraordinary; climate change, water scarcity, poverty, disease, growing inequality of income and wealth, demographic shifts, trans-border and internal migration, urbanisation and a global economy in a state of constant dramatic volatility and flux, to name but a few.
+While governments and civil society will need to be part of the solution to the challenges we face, ultimately it will be companies and investors that will mobilize the capital needed to address the problems of our age.
+The challenges facing the planet today are unprecedented and extraordinary; climate change, water scarcity, poverty, disease, growing inequality of income and wealth, demographic shifts, trans-border and internal migration, urbanization, and a global economy in a state of constant dramatic volatility and flux, to name but a few.

 1. Identify and incorporate risks from stranded assets;

 3. End the default practice of issuing quarterly earnings guidance;

 4. Align compensation structures with long-term sustainable performance; and

 Five broader ideas that merit ongoing support and attention:

 ii.
 Create advisory services for sustainable asset management;